ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/light-control.md

 The application below demonstrates a simple light control application, where devices can control the LED status of all devices in the network.
 You can build the application for the unsecure 6LoWPAN-ND or Thread network.

-See the [6LoWPAN overview](../reference/mesh-tech.html) for the definition of star and mesh networks.
-These same principles apply also to Thread protocol.

 ## Download the application

 ```